astroturfcss/astroturf/README.md

 ]
 ```

-Styles are still extracted to a seperate file, and any arrow function intopolations are turned into an array that's passed directly to the react `classNames()` library (with further `css` templates turned into styles references).
+Styles are still extracted to a seperate file, and any arrow function interpolations are turned into an array that's passed directly to the react `classNames()` library (with further `css` templates turned into styles references).

 There are a whole bucket of caveats of course, to keep the above statically extractable, and limit runtime code.